Best Violin Pickup – Reviews, Advice and Buyer’s Guide

 It includes a ‘feedback rejection’ feature, ensuring a clear, isolated signal that’s true to your violin’s original sound.
 There’s also a wideband frequency response in the device, adding to the clarity and transparency of the sound.

 Price-wise, it costs a little more than the KNA model.
 However, the clarity of sound is superior and it’s extremely easy to connect to your instrument.
-Removing it isn’t too difficult, either, as it’s clipped on with a no-tools-needed holder and the output jack is connected via a metal clip that fits easily onto the body of the violin.
+Removing it isn’t too difficult, either, as it’s clipped on with a no-tools-needed holder, and the output jack is connected via a metal clip that fits easily onto the violin’s body.

 Its looks are a little subtler than either of the other products, making it a good choice for those who are keen not to alter their instrument’s aesthetic.
 However, it isn’t the most invisible accessory out there.